mathy/mathy_core/website/docs/api/rule.md

 Each node is marked with it's token index in the expression, according to the visit strategy, and stored as `node.r_index` starting with index 0

+### maintains_variables
+Whether this rule maintains the same variables in the expression.
+Rules that change variables should return False.
 ### name
 Readable rule name used for debug rendering and description outputs
 ## ExpressionChangeRule